-Further objections to DAB likewise began to be raised following DRRI's engineering study to extend DAB coverage.
+Further objections to DAB likewise began to be raised following DRRI's engineering study to extend its coverage.
 The proposal to establish a transmission network in a series of corridors between major metropolitan centres in order to reach a broader section of the population emerged as a prohibitively expensive proposition.
-Three corridors had been identified: in the Vancouver region; Calgary to Edmonton; and a Windsor to Quebec city corridor in order to achieve 65% to 75% coverage of the Canadian population at a cost of 145 million dollars.
-One of the interesting outcomes from the corridor study, was that it became abundantly clear that the kind of coverage achieved with L-Band DAB was very similar to the coverage of a cellular infrastructure with high field strength areas near the transmitter and then two or three zones of lower strength signal.
-The practicalities of using L-Band DAB as a replacement technology for the more powerful 'C' Class FM 100kW transmitters began to look more and more improbable in the Canadian topography or at least at a cost to coverage ratio that made little sense.
-14
+Three corridors had been identified: one in the Vancouver region; a Calgary to Edmonton corridor; and a Windsor to Quebec City corridor which would achieve 65 to 75 per cent coverage of the Canadian population at a cost of \$145 million.
+One of the interesting outcomes from the corridor study was that it became abundantly clear that the kind of coverage achieved with DAB was very similar to the coverage of a cellular infrastructure with high field strength areas near the transmitter and then two or three zones of lower strength signal.
+The practicalities of using DAB as a replacement technology for the more powerful 'C' Class FM 100kW transmitters began to look more and more improbable in the Canadian topography or at least at a cost-to-coverage ratio that made little sense.

-Ten years on from the formal launch of DAB as the digital standard in Canada, the actual level of support for the project from industry has been called into question.
-While there was strong initial enthusiasm for what DAB had to offer in the early 1990s and a high level of initiative and support lent by private broadcasters to the project, its failure to take off on a more general level either internationally or in the Canadian market led to a gradual cooling of enthusiasm if not outright withdrawal of support.
-Once the US had decisively rejected DAB, an analogy began to be drawn with the ill-fated AM Stereo technology that had been unsuccessfully attempted in the 1980s and in which the industry had suffered some major losses.
-Thus, psychological brakes began to be applied at a relatively stage despite the fact that the industry had agreed a digital transition policy and a strategy for its implementation.
-Edwards, one of DAB's longtime supporters in Canada, pointedly observes that with all of the supposed commitment to the project, more money was spent by his company on upgrading a small rural station from AM to FM than was invested in ten years on DAB.
-15 The restructuring of DRRI and the effective winding up of its promotional and marketing activities in 2004 was formal acknowledgement of the changed attitude Effectively subsumed within the Canadian Association of towards DAB.
-Broadcasters, DRRI would continue to have a monitoring and advisory role, as well as a watching brief on existing L-Band spectrum allocation, but with no new initiatives planned for the advancement of DAB in Canada.
-16
+A further element weakening the prospects for a successful implementation of DAB in Canada was the actual level of support the project received from industry.
+While there was strong initial enthusiasm for what DAB had to offer in the early 1990s and a high level of initiative and support lent by private broadcasters to the project, its failure to take off either internationally or in the Canadian market led to a gradual cooling of enthusiasm if not outright withdrawal of support.
+Once the United States had decisively rejected DAB, an analogy began to be drawn with the ill-fated AM Stereo technology that had been unsuccessfully pioneered in the 1980s and in which the industry had suffered some major losses.
+Thus, doubts began to be expressed at a relatively early stage despite the fact that the industry had agreed a digital transition policy and a strategy for its implementation.
+The actual investment made by individual radio companies in DAB remained relatively small compared to their ongoing investment in analogue transmission systems, giving the lie to the official endorsement of a digital future.
+The restructuring of DRRI and the termination of its promotional and marketing activities in 2004 was formal acknowledgement of the changed attitude towards DAB.
+Effectively subsumed within the Canadian Association of Broadcasters, DRRI would continue to have a monitoring and advisory role, as well as a watching brief on existing spectrum allocation, but with no new initiatives planned for the advancement of DAB in Canada (DRRI, 2004).